telefonicaid/fiware-cygnus/doc/cygnus-ngsi/user_and_programmer_guide/adding_new_sink.md

     fiware-cygnus/cygnus-common/src/main/java/com/telefonica/iot/cygnus/errors/

-Once finished, accumulation results in a `NGSIBatch` object, which internally holds sub-batches per each notified/grouped destination (`notified-destinations` and `grouped-destinations` headers in the Flume event objects are inspected to created the sub-batches, depending on the configured `enable_name_mappings` value).
+Once finished, accumulation results in a `NGSIBatch` object, which internally holds sub-batches per each notified/mapped destination (`notified-destinations` header in the Flume event objects are inspected to created the sub-batches, depending on the configured `enable_name_mappings` value).
 Information within this `NGSIBatch` object is the one the specific implementation of the new sink must persist.

 Specific persistence logic is implemented by overwriting the only abstract method within `NGSISink`, i.e. `persistBatch(NGSIBatch)`: